 Quantum Espresso is an integrated suite of codes performing density functional theory (DFT) calculations.
 Initiating a calculation (with PWscf) requires an input file containing the parameters for the DFT calculation, and the atom positions.
 This is where Atomsk can be useful.

-Note: Atomsk only handles the simulation box vectors and the positions of atoms -and not the electronic structure or any other information!
+ⓘ Atomsk only handles the simulation box vectors and the positions of atoms.
+It can not handle the electronic structure, or any other information.

 When working with Quantum Espresso, it can be practical that some environment variables are set.
 If they are defined, Atomsk also uses them when writing a file for Quantum Espresso PWscf.

 In particular, the environment variable $ESPRESSO_PSEUDO gives the full path to the folder containing the pseudopotential files.
 By default it points to the folder "$HOME/espresso/pseudo" (in the user's home directory).
 If you have set a custom path for this environment variable, then Atomsk will use your custom path.

 For the sake of example, let us create a unit cell of fcc aluminium, and write it in the format of Quantum Espresso PWscf:

 Atomsk will produce a file that looks like the following: